veikman/dmote-keycap/README.md

 With single-head FDM printing in a material like PLA, a relatively simple way to get a good result is to print each key in an upright position, with `supported`.
-In general, a `minimal`-style cap with a tall top plate (hence a vaulted ceiling) should not need further support.
+In general, a `minimal`-style cap with a tall top plate (hence a vaulted ceiling) should need no further support and no brim.

 Consider the main alternative: Printing each key upside down.
-This will often give you a cleaner stem and skirt, but with an uneven face (i.e. non-nil `bowl-radii`), cleaning up the print will be difficult.
+This will often give you a cleaner stem and skirt, but if the face of the key is not even (i.e.
+`bowl-radii` is not nil), cleaning up the print will be more difficult.
 In particular, even with fairly dense supports added by a slicer, you will probably find tiny cavities behind the face, to such a depth that a really good surface finish is hard to achieve even with a suitable rotary tool.
-Still, if you intend to paint your prints anyway, or if you have a dual-head printer with a soluble support material, this may ultimately be a better option.
+Still, if you intend to paint your prints anyway, or if you have a dual-head printer with a soluble support material, printing upside down may ultimately be a better option.

+### Troubleshooting

+Recommended solutions to common problems.

+#### When the printed stem is too thick for the stem of the switch

+First, for FDM printing, try reducing extrusion width in your slicer.
+In PrusaSlicer v2.3.0, for example, go into “Print settings” → “Advanced” → “Extrusion width” and reduce e.g. “Perimeters” to a value closer to, but not smaller than, the actual width of your nozzle.
+By default, slicers for FDM tend to overextrude filament to reduce gaps and compensate for thermal contraction.

+For SLA printing, the main factor seems to be orientation.
+Try rotating the cap and adding supports in your slicer to drain excess resin away from the tip of the stem on the cap.

+If that does not work, try running `dmote-keycap` with error compensation.

+* For an `:alps` stem that is too thick, run with `--error-stem-positive 0.1` or more.
+* For an `:mx` stem that does not fit over the cross of the stem, run with `--error-stem-negative -0.1` or less.

+#### When the printed cap is too narrow for the body of the switch

+First, see the advice on extrusion width and orientation above.
+If that does not help, try running with `--error-body-positive -0.7` and extra `--skirt-thickness` (e.g.  2.5) to compensate for the walls getting thinner with error compensation.
+Notice that extra skirt thickness can cause very tightly placed neighbouring keys to collide.

+#### When the printer nozzle dislocates the stem while printing

+First, use standard techniques for print bed adhesion with your printer and filament.
+For FDM this means e.g. tape, glue stick, alcohol, bed heating, precise z-offset tuning, extra first-layer height and extrusion width etc.

+If that does not help, and/or if the caps you are printing do not have the skirt and stem going to the exact same level, run with `--supported`.

+If that still does not solve the problem, try nozzle lifting in your slicer.
+In PrusaSlicer v2.3.0, for example, go into “Printer settings” → “Extruder 1” → “Retraction” and set “Lift Z” to a positive value so that the printer lifts before moving between stem and body, reducing shear.
+If the setting is at zero, try 0.3 mm.

+If you’re still seeing the occasional bent stem, run with `--horizontal-support-height 2` or more.
+This makes taller buttresses that stabilize the stem by connecting it more strongly to the skirt.
+You will need to snip these off with flush cutters, which gets harder the more you increase the value.

+#### When legends are hard to read

+Nozzle size in FDM printing is a fundamental limitation to horizontal resolution.
+You can work around this a little bit by tweaking slicer settings.
+In particular:

+* Use ironing to smooth out each layer of the top face before adding the next.
+* Use variable layer height.
+Reduce the very top layers to the minimum your hardware can handle.
+* Extrusion width and retraction; see above.

+When you know what you can achieve this way, design your legends for your hardware.
+Make your figures thick enough that they survive slicing and printing with the amount of manual cleanup you want to do.

 ## License

-Copyright © 2019–2020 Viktor Eikman
+Copyright © 2019–2021 Viktor Eikman

 This software is distributed under the [Eclipse Public License](LICENSE-EPL) (EPL) v2.0 or any later version thereof.
 This software may also be made